 Once an APA has been edited and fully executed, funding the purchase occurs.
 This generally takes place within a day or two of signing the APA.
-The purchaser will wire funds to an escrow account held by an attorney or another 3rd party escrow service such as escrow.com.
-Once the wire hits, closing and the transfer of assets can take place at any time.
+The purchaser will wire funds to an escrow account held by an attorney or another 3rd party escrow service such as zoomescrow.com.
+Once the wire is received the transfer of assets can take place at any time.

-Defining “Closing” When Selling The Assets Of An Online Business
+Defining “Closing” When Selling The Assets Of An Amazon Business

 “Closing” simply means transferring control of all of the assets listed in an exhibit in the APA over to the buyer.
-In the case of an Amazon Seller account that generally means the following happens: Log into the seller account and change:
+In the case of an Amazon business that generally means the following happens: Log into the Amazon seller account and change:

-- The credit card on file for Amazon charges
+- Credit card on file for Amazon charges

-- The tax information (Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is used to identify a business entity.)
+- Tax information (Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is used to identify a business entity.)

 - Face to face (rare)

-Would you like to receive a free valuation and sell-ability analysis of your Amazon Business?
-Feel free to reach out to us for a complimentary review of your Amazon Business.
+Would you like to receive a free valuation and sell-ability analysis of your Amazon business?
+Feel free to reach out to us for a complimentary review.
 In this review we will: